UnclassedPenguin/bales/README.md

 ## To-do:
+  - Add sort by days (similar to years and months) where it can be a specific day or a range...
   - Make default list only list the current month. add -all flag to show entire database
   - Add ability for "or" to group.
 So command line would be "-g "cows or sheep"", but it would split it to sql: "animalgroup='cows' OR animalgroup='sheep'"
   - Add an ability to get average.
 For square/round.
 Maybe by group as well.
 For daily weekly monthly?